stacia/car_api/README.md

 - We suggest you to save this content in a database, so you can sort and filter them easily.
 - The endpoint should return the correct status codes for a success request and a failed one.
 - Use this repository to build your solution.
+- The solution should perform well regardless of the number of records
 - Don't forget the instructions for testing and running the code.